 United States Sentencing Guidelines

-The United States Sentencing Guidelines (hereafter “USSG”) was meant to close this great disparity, dependent solely upon what Judge you happen to be lucky enough to draw.
-From the time they went into effect in 1987 until 2005 all United States District Court Judges were required by law to impose a sentence indicated in the Sentencing Table of the USSG.
-That, of course, changed in January, 2005 when the United States Supreme Court made the guidelines advisory only, rather than binding.
+The United States Sentencing Guidelines (“USSG”) was meant to close this great disparity, dependent solely upon what Judge you happen to be lucky enough to draw.
+From the time they went into effect in 1987 until 2005, all United States District Court Judges were required by law to impose a sentence indicated in the Sentencing Table of the USSG.
+That, of course, changed in January 2005, when the United States Supreme Court made the guidelines advisory only, rather than binding.
 The Guidelines provide for “very precise calibration of sentences” depending upon a number of factors.
-These factors relate both to the subjective guilt of the defendant and to the harm caused by the defendant's acts.
+These factors relate both to the subjective guilt of the defendant and to the harm caused by the defendant’s acts.

-Many great articles (and even some books) have been written on the Guidelines and the Internet is filled with great content on the guidelines.
-Trying to navigate your own way through the extremely complicated Guidelines is foolhardy and only an experienced federal criminal defense lawyer like Joe Shemaria can analyze the unique facts of your case under the Guidelines and the all-important 3553(a) factors.
-Because over 90% of federally indicted defendants plead guilty, since 1987 a large part of every federal criminal defense attorney's time is spent either negotiating the toughest plea agreement possible (prior to an arrest, indictment and/or trial, when the hopes of winning, or even hanging the jury at trial, appear hopeless).
+Many great articles (and even some books) have been written on the Guidelines and the internet is filled with great content on the guidelines as well.
+Trying to navigate your own way through the extremely complicated Guidelines is foolhardy and only an experienced Beverly Hills federal criminal defense lawyer, like Joe Shemaria, can analyze the unique facts of your case under the Guidelines and the all-important 3553(a) factors.
+Because over 90% of federally indicted defendants plead guilty since 1987, a large part of every federal criminal defense attorney’s time is spent either negotiating the best plea agreement possible (prior to an arrest, indictment, and/or trial, when the hopes of winning, or even hanging the jury at trial, appear hopeless).